-Let’s talk about IT service availability.
-Service availability really matters.
-When services that a customer expects to be able to access aren’t available, that customer is going to be unhappy.
 After all, why should the customer pay for a service that isn’t there when they need it?
-This, of course, is why an agreed measure of service availability is so often a key performance indicator (KPI) in IT service management (ITSM).
+This, of course, is why an agreed measure of service availability is so often a key performance indicator (KPI) in IT service management (ITSM) performance metrics.

-IT staff often work very hard to see that the agreed target is met, and provide figures proving it has been met when reporting to customers.
-Typically, IT organizations use a percentage, such as 99.999% service availability, to do this.
-Unfortunately, this sometimes means that IT service organizations focus on the percentage measure and lose sight of their true goal – providing value for customers.
-Please keep reading to understand more, including some service availability examples.
+Unfortunately, this sometimes means that IT service organizations focus on the percentage measure.
+And lose sight of their true goal – providing value for customers.
+Please keep reading to understand more, including some examples.

 The trouble with percentage service availability

-A simple service availability definition is the percentage of time your service is available.
-One of the simplest ways to calculate service availability is based on two numbers, and you might remember this from your ITIL training.
-You agree the amount of time that the service should be available over the reporting period.
+You agree on the amount of time that the service should be available over the reporting period.
 This is the service availability or agreed service time (AST).
 You measure any downtime (DT) during that period.
-You take the downtime away from the agreed service time, and turn this into a service availability percentage.
+You take the downtime away from the agreed service time, with this expressed as a percentage.

-The trouble with this is that, while this service availability calculation is easy enough to perform, and collecting the data to do it seems straightforward, it’s really not at all clear what the number you end up with is actually telling you.
+The trouble with this is that, while this service availability calculation is easy enough to perform, and collecting the data to do it seems straightforward.
+It’s really not at all clear what the number you end up with is actually telling you.
 I’ll go into a bit more detail about this later in the blog.

 Defining service availability targets

-If you want to measure, document, and report service availability in ways that will be helpful to your organization and your customers you need to do two things.
+If you want to measure, document, and report service availability in ways that will be helpful to your organization and customers you need to do two things.
 Firstly, you need to understand the context.
 To do this you’ll need to talk to your customers.

-Secondly, you need to think very carefully about a range of practical issues: what will you measure, how will you collect your data, and how will you document and report your service availability findings.
+Secondly, you need to think very carefully about a range of practical issues.
+What will you measure, how will you collect your data, and how will you document and report your service availability findings?

 Talking to customers

-Before you do anything else, you need to work out what it is that your customers need service availability for, and what impact the loss of service availability has on them.
-This will allow you to agree realistic goals that consider technology, budgetary, and staffing constraints.
-In other words, you need to talk to your customers to ensure you understand what they need and, if necessary, to help them understand that “I want it to be available all the time” is probably going to cost more than it’s ever going to be worth.
+In other words, you need to talk to your customers to ensure you understand what they need in terms of service availability.
+And if necessary, to help them understand that “I want it to be available all the time” is probably going to cost more than it’s worth.

 But what exactly should you be talking to your customers about?
 An excellent starting point is the impact of downtime.
 Here are five service availability questions you should consider asking:

-• Which of your business functions are so critical that protecting them from downtime is a priority?
+- Which of your business functions are so critical that protecting them from downtime is a priority?

-• How does the length of any downtime affect your business?
+- How does the length of any downtime affect your business?

-• How does the frequency of downtime affect your business?
+- How does the frequency of downtime affect your business?

 Critical business functions

-Most IT services support several business processes, some of these are critical and others are less important in service availability terms.
+Most IT services support several business processes.
+Some of these are critical and others are less important in service availability terms.
 For example, an ATM may support cash dispensing and statement printing.
 The ability to dispense cash is critical, but if the ATM can’t print statements this has a much lower impact.

 Table 1 – Percentage degradation of service

-IT function that is not available% degradation of service
+IT function that is not available | % degradation of service |

 NB: Figures are not intended to add up to 100%

-It’s clear from this table that the service has no value at all if it cannot send and receive emails, and that the value of the service is reduced to half its normal level if public folders cannot be read.
+It’s clear from this table that the service has no value at all if it cannot send and receive emails.
+And that the value of the service is reduced to half its normal level if public folders cannot be read.
 This tells the IT organization where to focus their service availability efforts when designing and managing the email service.

 Duration and frequency of downtime

-You need to find out how the customer’s business is affected by both the frequency and the duration of downtime.
-I’ve already mentioned that percentage service availability may not tell you enough to be of value.
-When a service that should be available for 100 hours has 98% service availability that means there were two hours downtime.
+When a service that should be available for 100 hours has 98% service availability, there were two hours of downtime.
 But this could mean a single two-hour incident, or many shorter incidents.
-The relative impact of a single long incident or many shorter incidents will be different, depending on the nature of the business and the business processes involved.
+The relative service availability impact of a single long incident or many shorter incidents will be different, depending on the nature of the business and the business processes involved.

-For example, a billing run that takes two days to complete and must be restarted after any outage will have its service availability seriously impacted by every short outage, but one outage that lasts a long time may be less significant.
-On the other hand, a web-based shopping site may not be impacted by a one-minute outage, but after two hours the loss of customers could be significant.
-Once you know the likely impact, you’re in a much better position to put in place infrastructure, applications, and processes that will really support the customer, to devise meaningful targets, and to find ways of documenting and reporting the service availability appropriately.
+For example, a billing run that takes two days to complete and must be restarted after any outage will have its service availability seriously impacted by every short outage.
+But one outage that lasts a long time may be less significant.
+On the other hand, a web-based shopping site may not be impacted by a one-minute outage.
+But after two hours the loss of customers could be significant.

 Table 2 – Outage duration and maximum frequency

-2 minutes to 30 minutes2 events per week
+2 minutes to 30 minutes | 2 events per week 6 events per quarter |

-30 minutes to 4 hours4 events per year
+30 minutes to 4 hours | 4 events per year |

-4 hours to 8 hours1 event per year
+4 hours to 8 hours | 1 event per year |

 If you use a table like this when you’re discussing the frequency and duration of downtime with your customers, the numbers are likely to be much more useful than percentage service availability, and they’ll certainly be more meaningful to your customers.